-The inhalable particles that are less than or equal to 10 micrometres in diameter are collectively known as PM10.
-They tend to settle as they are heavier.
-Once released, they stay in the air for minutes or hours and travel as little as 100 meters to 50 kilometres.
-Examples of such coarse particles include construction dust, pollen, mold, etc.
+The inhalable particles that are less than or equal to 10 micrometers in diameter are collectively known as PM10, they tend to settle as they are heavier.
+Once released, they stay in the air for minutes or hours and travel as little as 100 meters to 50 kilometers.
+Also, examples of such coarse particles include construction dust, pollen, mold, etc.

-Particulate matter PM10 are either directly emitted from a source (primary PM) or are formed through the chemical reactions of gases such as oxides of sulfur (SOx), nitrogen oxides (NOx), organic compounds, etc. in the atmosphere (secondary PM).
-The natural sources of particulate matter are wind-blown dust from open land, pollen, spores, mold, dirt, soil erosion, and forest fires.
-Anthropogenic sources of PM10 include:
+Particulate matter PM10 is either directly emitted from a source (primary PM) or is formed through the chemical reactions of gases such as oxides of sulfur (SOx), nitrogen oxides (NOx), organic compounds, etc. in the atmosphere (secondary PM).
+Whereas, the natural sources of particulate matter are wind-blown dust from open land, pollen, spores, mold, dirt, soil erosion, and forest fires.
+Meanwhile, anthropogenic sources of PM10 include:

-- Dust emitted from unpaved and paved roads
+- Dust emitted from unpaved and also the paved roads

 - Crushing and grinding of rocks

 - Also, uncontrolled construction activities

 - Dust from factories, agriculture, and also from landfills

 - Emission from energy supply and industrial processes